andreirusu99/mUAV/README.md

 Crowd monitoring is performed using neural networks designed for edge devices (SSD MobileNet V2) and computer vision frameworks such as OpenCV.

+The Jetson communicates completely wireless over a Wi-Fi hotspot from a computer (my laptop).

 ## Folder Structure
 ### catkin_ws
 Contains the ROS workspace, which constitutes the main functional part of the system.
 Inside, there are the source files of ROS Nodes, message definitions, and a launch file that launches all the required nodes.
 The programming language is Python, using the *rospy* library.